 See the Patent Sewer Ventilating Lamp

-For an even more unusual thing to do in Covent Garden, swing by the Patent Sewer Ventilating Lamp if you have the time – it’s one of London’s quirkier sights.
+For an even more sight, swing by the Patent Sewer Ventilating Lamp if you have the time – it’s one of London’s quirkier sights.

 The lamp used to be operated by the gases given off by London’s noxious sewers.
 In Victorian England, there was a real fear that the methane gases in the sewers under the streets would eventually explode.
 To fix the problem, holes were drilled to allow the gases to escape.

 The problem was….they smelled totally awful.
 So a bright young inventor came up with the idea of creating a lamp that would burn off the gases and illuminate the street.

 Unfortunately the idea never really caught on.
 Nonetheless, you can still find the original just behind the Savoy Theatre on Carting Lane.
 These days, it’s just powered by standard gas though…

 London is filled with shops devoted to cult classics.
 Yet one of the more surprising, but most charming ones can be found in the heart of Covent Garden.

 The Moomin Shop is devoted to the classic Tove Jansson-created characters that burst onto the scene post-World War II and became an instant cult hit.
 Jansson wrote in 1973 that she had created an artificial word expressing “something soft” – the Swedish word mumintroll.

 Translated into Moomin in English, everything about the Moomin Shop encapsulates why these soft, rounded, hippo-looking trolls are so popular, even today.